loramoon/SoftUni/Python OOP/First Steps in OOP/read.md

-see attached file with the problem descriptions
+see 01-First-Steps-in-OOP-Exercise.docx file with the problem descriptions